 For every Contribution of BTC and/or ETH, as recorded by the Contribution Information, Interchain will recommend the allocation of ATOM in the Genesis Block Release Software as follows:

-If Contributor contributes BTC, the allocation of one (1) ATOM will be recommended for a Contribution in the equivalent amount of BTC of approx. USD 0.1, calculated using the time-averaged price provided by CoinMarketCap or equivalent service chosen by INTERCHAIN at approx. the time of the start of the Contribution Period (“Fixed ATOM Recommendation Rate”).
+If Contributor contributes BTC, the allocation of one (1) ATOM will be recommended for a Contribution in the equivalent amount of BTC of approx. USD $0.10, calculated using the time-averaged price provided by CoinMarketCap or equivalent service chosen by INTERCHAIN at approx. the time of the start of the Contribution Period (“Fixed ATOM Recommendation Rate”).

 If Contributor contributes ETH, the allocation of one (1) ATOM will be recommended for a Contribution in the amount of ETH representing the Fixed ATOM Recommendation Rate (in BTC).
 Thereby, the ETH/BTC ratio will be calculated using the time-averaged price provided by CoinMarketCap or equivalent service chosen by INTERCHAIN at approx. the time of the individual Contribution (the exchange rates used will be updated on the ETH Fundraising Smart Contract approx. once per day at the discretion of INTERCHAIN).
 Consequently, there would be more ATOM recommended for later ETH contributors if the value of ETH against BTC would rise throughout the Contribution Period.

 There will be a bonus regarding the recommendation of INTERCHAIN for the allocation of ATOMs to strategic contributors (“Strategic Contributors”) and early contributors (“Early Contributors”) in the Genesis Block Release Software, who commit to contribute to INTERCHAIN before the Contribution Period.
 Strategic Contributors and Early Contributors will receive a discount of 15% ~ 25%.
-A discount of 25% results in one ATOM recommended per an initial equivalent of USD 0.075.
-A discount of 15% results in one ATOM recommended per an initial equivalent of USD 0.085.
+A discount of 25% results in one ATOM recommended per an initial equivalent of USD $0.075.
+A discount of 15% results in one ATOM recommended per an initial equivalent of USD $0.085.

 Cosmos Network Project Execution